SurfShark VPN Review 2024: An Award-Winning VPN Service With A Host Proprietary Features

 Every VPN I have reviewed to date had claimed to unblock Netflix and other streaming platforms but almost all of them, barring top players like NordVPN and ExpressVPN, came up short when put to the test.
 Surfshark lets you stream high-quality content without buffering or connection issues and you do not have to worry about the much-dreaded ‘PROXY DETECTED’ message popping up on your screen.

-SurfShark has over 1000 servers in more than 60 countries thatdo not offer as much coverage as ExpressVPN or CyberGhost VPN with 3000+ and 7000+ servers respectively.
-However, Surfshark is still a young company and has already crossed the 1000 servers mark something VyprVPN, one of the oldest VPN providers, is yet to reach with just over 700 servers.
+SurfShark has over 3200 servers in 100 countries that do not offer as much coverage as ExpressVPN or CyberGhost VPN with 3000+ and 10400+ servers respectively.
+However, Surfshark is still a young company and has already crossed the 3000 servers mark something VyprVPN, one of the oldest VPN providers, is yet to reach with just over 700 servers.
 It is worth noting that what Surfshark lacks in numbers, it more than makes up for with fast speeds and impeccable performance.

 All of Surfshark’s premium features are available on the most commonly used operating systems such as Windows, Linux, macOS, iOS, Android, smart TVs, browser extensions, gaming consoles, and routers.
 Surfshark’s nearest competitors like Private Internet Access VPN and CyberGhost offer a similar range of support with TorGuard also supporting Chromebook and Kindle.